platy/transit-radar/README.md

 [x] Branch travel times from a stop including estimate for transfer times [x] Start from a parent station
-[x] Exclude any stops on trips which wont get somewhere faster in the future [] Start from spot between stations
+[x] Exclude any stops on trips which wont get somewhere faster in the future [x] Load routes etc to show better info when plotting the journeys [x] Calculate bearings for stops
--
+[x] Write algorithm
+[x] Produce output json
 [] Search a station by name
-[] Load routes etc to show better info when plotting the journeys [] Find stops within a distance of a point sorted by distance [] Calculate bearings for stops
+[] Try different start stations
 [] try different days / times
-[] Write algorithm
-[] Produce output json
+[] Test loading a larger cache time period
-[] Make web service / run fully in wasm?
+[] Make web service
+-
+[] Find stops within a distance of a point sorted by distance [] Start from spot between stations
 [] Build a graph of average times

 ## Code